NBC logo: Adaptation for widescreen/high-definition programming

-This logo is sometimes accompanied with NBC text, usually below the peacock, however, this is not always the case.
+This logo is sometimes accompanied with NBC text, usually below the peacock; however, this is not always the case.
 The network's logo bug incorporated the text starting in August 1995, and it becomes colorized on September 18, 2006, NBC Nightly News finally began using the 2006 on screen bug starting on March 26, 2007, to coincide with the program's first high-definition broadcast, with the web address for MSNBC (and since 2012, NBC News) later added to the right side during the program.
 Programs broadcast in 4:3 SD continued to use the translucent version of the logo until September 13, 2009.
 Some NBC Sports programs, such as golf and Olympic sports, use a bug incorporating the Olympic rings below the peacock; this version is also used on entertainment and news programming, starting with the beginning of the fall television season in the lead-up to the Winter Olympics, or at the beginning of a calendar year leading up to the Summer Olympics (in 2012, the rings variant was implemented on April 16, 2012, in accordance with "Green is Universal" week, along with sister network Telemundo).
 The Olympics version of the network's 1986 logo is also used by NBC affiliates for their logos during the network's coverage of the Games (as well as in promotions for the Olympics that precede the start of the Games), both on-air for some stations or confined to the "Olympic Zone" micro-sites.
+The Olympic rings is also used below the logo of its sister channels, such as Telemundo and USA for example.